coolhome/oidc-client-js/Home.md

  * automaticSilentRenew (boolean, default: `false`): Flag to indicate if there should be an automatic attempt to renew the access token prior to its expiration.
 The attempt is made as a result of the `accessTokenExpiring` event being raised.
  * silentRequestTimeout (number, default: `5000`): Number of seconds to wait for the silent renew to return before assuming it has failed or timed out.
  * accessTokenExpiringNotificationTime (number, default: `60`): The number of seconds before an access token is to expire to raise the `accessTokenExpiring` event.
  * userStore: (default: session storage): Storage object used to persist `User` for currently authenticated user.
+E.g. `userStore: new WebStorageStateStore({ store: window.localStorage })`
  * monitorSession [1.1.0]: (default: `true`): Will raise events for when user has performed a signout at the OP.

 ### Methods